-This master's in global health is ideal preparation for a career as a global public health analyst.
+This master's in public health global health is ideal preparation for a career as a global public health analyst.
 You'll develop both academic and vocational skills in to make a difference, exploring the relationships between global public health, climate change, urbanisation and armed conflict.
 We have a particular specialism in the analysis of population patterns and demographic processes.

-This MSc global health course focuses on work-related learning; you’ll work in multi-disciplinary teams and practise real-world tasks.
+This MSc public health global health course focuses on work-related learning; you’ll work in multi-disciplinary teams and practise real-world tasks.
 Graduates of this course have gone on to work for the government and public bodies both in the UK and abroad, including:

 - local government

 - national and international non-government organisations